aramis-lab/clinicadl/docs/Train/Introduction.md

 You need to execute the [`clinicadl tsvtool getlabels`](../TSVTools.md#getlabels---extract-labels-specific-to-alzheimers-disease) and [`clinicadl tsvtool {split|kfold}`](../TSVTools.md#split---single-split-observing-similar-age-and-sex-distributions) commands prior to running this task to have the correct TSV file organization.
-Moreover, there should be a CAPS, obtained running the preprocessing pipeline wanted.
+Moreover, there should be a CAPS, obtained running the preprocessing pipeline wanted (currently only `t1-Linear` preprocessing is supported, but others will be soon).

 ## Running the task
 The training task can be run with the following command line: